 • Foul odor

 Not every foot ulcer can be prevented.
-However, taking proper care of your feet and doing daily checks for any signs of a sore or change in appearance can help reduce the risk of more severe problems occurring or progressing.
-It is important to consult with a Keller wound care doctor at the first sign of an ulcer or foot wound.
+However, taking proper diabetic feet care tips and doing daily checks for any signs of a sore or change in appearance can help reduce the risk of more severe problems occurring or progressing.
+It is important to consult with a our prodiatrist at the first sign of an ulcer or foot wound.
 Untreated ulcers can lead to infection and even amputation.

-After examining your feet, a Keller wound care doctor may recommend the following treatment for a foot wound or ulcer:
+After examining your feet, doctor may recommend the following treatment for a foot wound or ulcer:

 For more advanced ulcers or wounds, a podiatrist may debride the area.
 This surgical process involves cleaning the ulcer using a scalpel to remove dead or infected tissue.

-If you are a diabetic patient and have questions or concerns about foot wounds and ulcers, or you’re experiencing pain in your feet, contact our Keller wound care doctor for help.
-To request an appointment at one of our Tarrant County offices, fill out our convenient online contact form, or call our office today.
+If you are a diabetic patient and have questions or concerns about foot wounds and ulcers, or you’re experiencing pain in your feet, contact our Keller or Grapevine wound care doctors for help.
+To request an appointment at one of our Tarrant County offices, fill out our convenient online contact form or call us at 817-481-4000 today to receive prompt response.

 Post A Comment